Molly Windsor

-Molly Windsor (born 19 June 1997) is an English actress.
-Her breakthrough role was in the 2009 Channel 4 television film The Unloved, and has appeared in Oranges and Sunshine (2010), and The Runaways (2019).
-She is best known for her performance in the 2017 BBC miniseries Three Girls, for which she won the 2018 BAFTA TV Award for Best Actress, also being named In 2017, as a BAFTA Breakthrough Brit.
+Molly Windsor is an English actress.
+Her breakthrough role was in the 2009 Channel 4 television film The Unloved, and she has appeared in Oranges and Sunshine (2010) and The Runaways (2019).
+She is best known for her performance in the 2017 BBC miniseries Three Girls, for which she won the 2018 BAFTA TV Award for Best Actress; in 2017, she was also named a BAFTA Breakthrough Brit.

 Early life

 Windsor was discovered by the writer and director of BAFTA-winning The Unloved, Samantha Morton, in a local drama school and casting agency, Rama Young Actors.
 Windsor attended the Nottingham Actors Studio, a not-for-profit CIC organisation, and the Television Workshop, and has signed a contract with London-based talent agency, the Artists Partnership.

 Career

 Windsor's first professional acting role was in 2009 as Lucy Manvers in the television movie The Unloved at age 11.
-The Times described her character as "played with an unsettling stillness by Molly Windsor".
+The Times described her character as "played with an unsettling stillness".

-She played Margaret's daughter in the 2010 film, Oranges and Sunshine.
-In 2017 she played Holly Winshaw in the BBC miniseries Three Girls, which was based on the Rochdale child sex abuse ring, and for which she won the 2018 BAFTA TV Award for Best Actress.
+She played Margaret's daughter in the 2010 film Oranges and Sunshine.

+In 2017, she played Holly Winshaw in the BBC miniseries Three Girls, which was based on the Rochdale child sex abuse ring, and for which she won the 2018 BAFTA TV Award for Best Actress.

+In 2019, she played Angie in The Runaways.